FraunhoferISST/DataspaceConnector/README.md

 ### Docker Setup

 Extract the provided `docker-setup.zip` file.
-Make sure you have Docker Compose installed and run `docker-compose up` inside the extracted folder.
+Make sure you have Docker Compose installed and run `docker-compose build --no-cache` and then `docker-compose up` inside the extracted folder.
 In doing so, the provided `.jar` files will be built up as Docker Images and started as a data provider running at http://localhost:8080/ and a data consumer running at http://localhost:8081/.

 For requesting data from the provider, please remind that all applications are running inside isolated docker containers.
 So don't request e.g. http://localhost:8080/api/ids/data but http://provider:8080/api/ids/data.